revolsys/ca.bc.gov.open.cpf/README.txt

 7. Perform Release
 ------------------

-This step is performed during migration of an application to the production environment.
-The migration occurs after the developer has tested the application in the delivery environment and the business area have completed the UAT in the test environment.
+This step is performed before migration of an application to the test or production environment.

+The migration to test occurs after the developer has tested the application in the delivery environment.
+The migration to production occurs after the business area has tested the application in the test environment.

-Use the Ministry Continuous Integration System to tag the version in Subversion, build the release version and deploy it to the Ministry Artifacts Repository.
+Perform a Maven release using the following settings.

+Update property dependencies to latest RC or release version: ca.bc.gov.open.cpf.version: 4.1.0+